 Rail Expansion

-Far Hills, Peapack and Gladstone stations were later added in 1890 thanks to people like Grant Schley and C. Ledyard Blair needing rail access to support their estate projects (FroHeim and Blairsden).
+Far Hills, Peapack, and Gladstone stations were later added in 1890, thanks to individuals like Grant Schley and C. Ledyard Blair, who needed rail access to support their estate projects (Froheim and Blairsden).
 The Passaic and Delaware Extension Railroad was chartered in 1890 and opened later that year, extending the line to its current terminus in Gladstone, New Jersey.

-Gladstone’s original station opened in 1891 with their wood station and freight station remains in service today.
+Gladstone’s original station opened in 1891 with its wood station and freight station remaining in service today.
 The head house has been on the state and federal registers of historic places since 1984.

-Lyons station was originally built in 1931 by Delaware, Lackawanna and Western Railroad to coincide with electrification and to serve the new VA Medical Center in Lyons (opened in 1930).
-It was the last station built by the Delaware, Lackawanna, and Western Railroad in New Jersey commonly referred to as the “Delay, Linger, and Wait”.
+Lyons Station was originally built in 1931 by the Delaware, Lackawanna and Western Railroad to coincide with electrification and to serve the new VA Medical Center in Lyons (opened in 1930).
+It was the last station built by the Delaware, Lackawanna, and Western Railroad in New Jersey, commonly referred to as the “Delay, Linger, and Wait”.

-The Lyons station was listed in the New Jersey Register of Historic Places on March 17, 1984 and in National Register of Historic Places on June 22, 1984.
+The Lyons station was listed in the New Jersey Register of Historic Places on March 17, 1984, and in the National Register of Historic Places on June 22, 1984.

 Train Service over the Years

-The Mr. Local HIstory ran a few numbers to find out just how long it took to get from New York City to the Somerset Hills now versus back in 1872 on those old fashioned steam engine trains.
+Mr. Local History ran a few numbers to find out just how long it took to get from New York City to the Somerset Hills now versus back in 1872 on those old-fashioned steam engine trains.
 What we found is that it takes pretty much the same amount of time now as it did back then.
 Take a look.

 Electric and Diesel Hybrid Trains Take Over

 Starting in 1928, electric service transformed rail traffic again.
-But it wasn’t until 1954 when the line decommissioned steam engine traffic.
+However, it wasn’t until 1954 that the line was decommissioned for steam engine traffic.
 Some areas saw electric trains as early as 1928.
-We know Far Hills got their first electric trains sometime in 1931.
+We know Far Hills got its first electric trains sometime in 1931.

-Today both electric and hybrid electric/diesel trains run the Morris Essex line to afford direct travel to New York City’s Penn Station.
-But the trip to Summit and Hoboken remain dedicated to electric rail service.
+Today, both electric and hybrid electric/diesel trains run the Morris Essex line to afford direct travel to New York City’s Penn Station.
+But the trip to Summit and Hoboken remains dedicated to electric rail service.

 Additional Information

 Train stations in the Somerset Hills are not just for commuters.
-What’s interesting is that train stations in Far Hills, Bernardsville, Lyons, and Millington all offer great food and coffee services in their stations; coffee, sandwiches, and great conversation.
-Stop by, get something to snack on, and drop us a photo!
+What’s interesting is that train stations in Far Hills, Bernardsville, Lyons, and Millington all offer excellent food and coffee services, providing a great opportunity for conversation with coffee and sandwiches.
+Please stop by, grab something to snack on, and share a photo with us!

-And don’t forget the Bernardsville Farmers Market at their train station.
+And don’t forget the Bernardsville Farmers Market, typically on Saturdays at their train station.